bvallelunga/StringBean/README.md

 # String Bean
 The featherweight responsive CSS Framework based on a 16-point system (rather than the traditional 12-point system that other frameworks use) this gives the developer the power to divide the screen up in more finite segments.
 The extra 4 break points give you greater control over the widths of content on your site.
 Sometimes, 12 is just too few, especially on a high resolution screen, such as 4K - at 4K String Bean comes into its own!

 In addition to this, String Bean also has 5 breakpoints instead of the traditional 4.
 You can implement your design with: xsmall, small, medium, large, and xlarge.

+## Demo Site

+Can be found here: http://markgreenall.github.io/StringBean

 ## Examples